Dale Alexander: Detroit Tigers

 On December 5, 1928, the Detroit Tigers purchased Alexander and pitcher Augie Prudhomme from Toronto for $100,000 cash and three players to be named later.
 In 1929, Alexander won the first base job with the Tigers, starting 155 games at the position.
 He compiled a .343 batting average, scored 110 runs, and led the American League with 215 hits.
 He also ranked among the American League leaders with 83 extra base hits (second), 363 total bases (second), 137 RBIs (third), 25 home runs (fifth), a .580 slugging percentage (fifth), 43 doubles (fifth), and 15 triples (fourth).
 After a tremendous rookie season, comparisons to Babe Ruth continued with one writer even dubbing him the "Prince of Swat".

 In 1930, Alexander started 154 games at first base for the Tigers and compiled a .326 batting average with 20 home runs and 135 RBIs.
 In his first two major league seasons, Alexander had 272 RBIs.
 The only player with more RBIs in his first two major league seasons was Joe DiMaggio in 1936 and 1937.
 Alexander also had the longest hitting streak of the 1930 season, a 29-game streak in which he had 41 hits in 121 at bats.
+He led the league in fielding errors in each of his first two seasons, but Alexander's exceptional hitting ensured he remained in the Tigers lineup on a daily basis.

 In 1931, Alexander appeared in 135 games, including 125 games as the Tigers' starting first baseman and four as a starter in left field.
 He compiled a stunning .490 batting average in the first two weeks of the season.
 He then had "a long layoff" in May and June after a spike injury became infected.
 His batting average dipped to .325 by the end of the season.
 Though his numbers were less impressive than in his first two seasons with the club, he compiled a .325 batting average, a .401 on-base percentage, and 87 RBIs.